Skip to content

 Splitting Fields in Configuration Studio

-Splitting Fields is used to divide the information captured in one field into multiple fields.
+Splitting Fields is how you can take the information in one field and divide it into multiple fields.

 Splitting Fields to Change Definitions